emmajanedrews/base-template/_posts/2017-12-12-ace-your-next-interview-with-the-star-method.md

 Finally, it’s time for your “r”—your results.
 In this scenario, you might finish by saying, “As a result, we grew to 95% occupancy within nine months of my tenure.”

-Following the STAR method creates a streamlined response instead of a rambling one.
+Following the STAR Method creates a streamlined response instead of a rambling one.
 However, you still won’t know what questions you’re going to be asked when you’re going into the interview.
-My advice is to pull up qualifications, pull out hot buttons, pull out some skillsets, and get with the recruiter you’re working with. **Have some stories relating to your qualifications and skillsets in mind as you enter the interview.**
+My advice is to pull up qualifications, pull out hot buttons, pull out some skill sets, and get with the recruiter you’re working with. **Have some stories relating to your qualifications and skill sets in mind as you enter the interview.**

-If you have any other questions or would like more information, feel free to give me a call or send me <br>
+If you have any other questions or would like more information, feel free to give me a call or send me an email.
+I look forward to hearing from you soon.